aaronli04/taylorswiftlyricguesser/README.txt

 wouldn't be that much better.
 I couldn't think of a definitvely best solution since I like the no back-to-back same snippet feature so I stuck with it.

+Reflection:
+This project was super grueling but it was also an awesome learning experience.
+Going into it, I knew I had to follow some YouTube tutorials (ended up going through a ton of these) and attending the workshops gave me a good idea of what general direction to go in.
+I struggled a ton with sorting out the API and backend and finding a way to communicate between frontend and backend was also very difficult.
+I've definitely probably spent way more time on this than I should (probably 15+ hours in econ class, workshops, and outside of workshops) but Ive genuinely learned so much--probably more about coding than I will learn this whole year in CS1101.
+Going through the tons of bugs I encountered was frustrating, but I defintely got better at solving them and that moment when the code just works was totally worth it.
+Awesome challenge and I can't believe I still like Taylor Swift's music after how hard this was.
+Very grateful for all of you, and especially Mason who helped guide me through debugging my bridge between frontend and backend.
+Sorry this wasn't under 100 words, but this was just way too great of a learning experience.